History of Virgin Galactic in Timeline

 On 16 September 2014, SpaceX and Boeing were awarded contracts as part of NASA's CCtCap program to develop their Crew Dragon and CST-100 Starliner spacecraft, respectively.

-October 2014: Doubts About Launch Dates
+October 2014: Doubts Raised About Virgin Galactic's Launch Dates

 In October 2014, Virgin Galactic's chief executive, George T. Whitesides, questioned the credibility of earlier promises of launch dates.